flatland-association/flatland-book/getting-started/env/custom_observations.md

             pos_list = []
             for a in handles:
                 pos_list.append(self.predictions[a][t][1:3])
-            # We transform (x,y) coodrinates to a single integer number for simpler comparison
+            # We transform (x,y) coordinates to a single integer number for simpler comparison
             self.predicted_pos.update({t: coordinate_to_position(self.env.width, pos_list)})
         observations = {}